Biden announces reelection bid, saying battle for nation's soul isn't complete | KRDO

 Standing up a campaign

+“I’m here because there’s no better place to talk about the progress we’ve made together, and wouldn’t have made without you,” Biden said, underscoring that “there’s more work to do.”

+While the president did not explicitly acknowledge his reelection bid, the audience did — chanting “Four more years!” while Biden was speaking.

-Biden’s expected campaign launch will not prompt a sudden change in his day-to-day schedule as commander in chief, according to advisers.
-Instead, it will come amid a busy week of engagements, a signal of Biden’s approach toward balancing his day job with the job of being a candidate.
+The Washington beltway event may be indicative of what’s to come for the Biden reelection campaign strategy.
+The president’s campaign launch is not expected prompt a sudden change in his day-to-day schedule as commander in chief, according to advisers.
+Instead, it has come amid a busy week of engagements, a signal of Biden’s approach toward balancing his day job with the job of being a candidate.

+“He’s just gonna keep doing his schedule,” one Biden adviser told CNN.

+First lady Jill Biden, who is expected to be an active campaigner for her spouse, kept to her normal Tuesday schedule and returned to teach at Northern Virginia Community College hours after the president’s announcement video launched.

 What Biden could begin soon is a heavier schedule of fundraising.
 Democratic officials have laid tentative plans for Biden to begin an active fundraising schedule this summer.
 And he is expected to meet some major donors to his previous campaign in Washington this week.